 Mpox mainly spreads through direct contact with the skin rash or blisters of an infected person.
-But it can also spread by:

 - droplets breathed out through the nose and mouth, and - contact with objects that have come into contact with the virus, such as clothes, bedding, towels, and surfaces.